Blog

 4. Make a plan and stick to it.
 What your plan looks like depends largely on your goals, but it should generally include solid training, open practice time, a home conditioning component, and supplemental disciplines (flexibility, PT, etc).
 Book a private with your coach to go over whether it’s too ambitious, solid, or not quite ambitious enough.

 5. Tell your inner bully to f*ck off.
 Your inner critic might tell you that you didn’t give your all during your lesson, that you skipped stretching and shouldn’t have, that you need to focus more during sessions.
 This is GREAT – you need that.
 What you don’t need?
 An inner bully.
 Your inner critic and your inner bully are two totally different things, can we all agree on that?
-My inner bully tells me I’m too old, too fat, too difficult, too scared, too much.
-He sounds like Trump.
+My inner bully tells me I’m too old, too creaky, too difficult, too scared, too much.
 You know what?
 Fuck you, bully.
-I’m also happier than I’ve been in years, regaining my familiar body, and free to pursue whatever I damned well love.
+I’m also happier than I’ve been in years, regaining my strong body, and free to pursue whatever I damned well love.
 So suck it.
 Seriously – go f*ck yourself.
 Talk back to your bully, challenge all those automatic negative thoughts, and don’t stop until something resembling peace (or at least equilibrium) is more the norm than the exception.

 So, the next time you find yourself walloped by Phase 2, remember that every single artist with a brain in their head has doubted, feared, worried.
 You’re in excellent company.
 Will it make you bitter or make you better?
 Now, get back to work.
 Love and pullups, Laura